 - Licensing Incomes

-In FY14, business payments to license patented technologies for product development reached nearly $6 million, more than double what the university received in 2010.
+In FY15, business payments to license patented technologies for product development reached over $10 million.
 OSU patents for transparent transistors, wheat varieties and formaldehyde-free adhesives generated most of that income.

 - Industry Revenue.
 Contributing to more than $37 million in industry funding were grants and contracts for research, product testing, licenses and royalties for the use of patented technologies.

 - Invention Disclosures.
 Commercialization of technology begins with an invention disclosure by a researcher.
 In FY15, OSU recorded 72 invention disclosures through the Office of Commercialization and Corporate Development.